seatable/seatable-scripts/manual/python/columns.md

 base.list_columns(table_name, view_name=None)
 ```

-* table_name: the name or ID of the table
+* table_name: the name or id of the table

 ##### Example